-A 49 year-old can have a 35+ year training history (good and bad); they can also have avoided exercise completely since high school.
+A 49-year-old can have a 35+ year training history (good and bad)—they might not have exercised regularly since high school.

-The most important areas that require modifying are related to recovery, which includes sleep and stress management , both in and out of gym.
+Of course, the most important areas that almost always require modifying relate to recovery—which fundamentally comes down to improving sleep, and managing stress, both in and out of the gym.

-Apart from avoiding a handful of highly problematic lifts, the key, in terms of programming modifications for older lifters, is to watch out for the Terrible Toos.
+But with training, apart from avoiding a handful of highly problematic lifts, the key programming modifications for older lifters come down to watching out for the Terrible Toos:

-- Too sloppy.
-Absolutely perfect form throughout a set isn’t necessary or even ideal.
-Your last rep or two should show some “urgency,” though I would still keep all reps of the basic barbell lifts VERY clean.
+Absolute perfect form throughout a set isn’t necessary or even ideal—your last rep or two should show some “urgency.”
+Although, I would still keep ALL reps of the basic barbell lifts VERY clean.

-- Too mirror focused.
-You can still be a recreational bodybuilder and not train like a 14 year-old Insta-Influencer.
-Focus on exercises that will eventually lead to a strong, balanced, muscular physique staring back at you in the mirror…not just exercises that make you look all swole while you perform them in front of the mirror.
+You can still be a recreational bodybuilder and not train like a 14-year-old fitfluencer on the ‘Gram.
+That means focusing on the exercises that will eventually lead to a strong, balanced, muscular physique—not just movements that make you “look all swole” in front of the mirror.

 And if you’re older—row some more.